SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-05-analyze-spark-V2.md

    >**Note:** You might have to hover your mouse below the output to view the + Code option.

-2. Run the new code cell, and review the results.
+2. Run the new code cell and review the results.
 Observe the following details:

     - When you operate on a dataframe, the result is a new dataframe (in this case, a new **customers** dataframe is created by selecting a specific subset of columns from the **df** dataframe)

     - Dataframes provide functions such as **count** and **distinct** that can be used to summarize and filter the data they contain.

     - The `dataframe['Field1', 'Field2', ...]` syntax is a shorthand way of defining a subset of columns.
 You can also use the **select** method, so the first line of the code above could be written as `customers = df.select("CustomerName", "Email")`

 3. Modify the code as follows: